Loading...

 Yes, absolutely, we can see how the contrast has been taken up on this image.

-Rinko Kawauchi, known for her dreamlike, poetic photography, uses subtle colour grading and soft focus effects to create a delicate, almost otherworldly aesthetic.
+Rinko Kawauchi, known for her dreamlike poetic photography, uses subtle color grading and soft focus effects to create a delicate, almost otherworldly aesthetic.

-She often enhances light and pastel tones, slightly reducing contrast to create a sense of tranquillity and emotional resonance.
+She often enhances light and pastel tones, slightly reducing contrast to create a sense of tranquility and emotional resonance.

-White balance is correcting the colour temperature to ensure natural-looking whites or creatively shifting warm/cool tones to influence mood.
+White balance is correcting the color temperature to ensure natural-looking whites, or creatively shifting warm, cool tones to influence mood.

-Warm tones for nostalgia, cool tones for detachment, or desaturated colours for a timeless look.
+And color grading is adjusting tones to create a cinematic effect, warm tones for nostalgia, cool tones for detachment, or desaturated colors for a timeless look.

 Pause here while you decide which photograph makes use of soft, warm tones.